jacobalze/Digital-Monopoly/README.md

 # Digital-Monopoly
-Converts Monopoly Standard to Monopoly Secret vault
+Coverts Monoply Standard Edition or Monoply Secret Vault edition to a electronic banking game.